craws/OpenAtlasDiscovery/README.md

 $ npm install
 ```

+# Configuration

 Furthermore a running OpenAtlas instance with an activated
 [API Module](https://demo.openatlas.eu/static/manual/tools/api.html) is required.
-The instance served needs to be documented in the
+The instance served needs to be configured (servers/url) in the
 [Server Object](https://swagger.io/specification/#server-object) of
 the OpenAPI specification here:
 ```
-\assets\swagger.json
+assets\swagger.json
 ```

 ## For Development